ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **MAKAYLA**
 _(lowering her voice)_
 > Alright, we need to move quickly.
-The storm's coming, and if we're going to lure it out, this is our only shot.
-Asher, you're on lookout.
+The storm's coming, and if we're going to lure it out, we ought to do it now.
+Asher, you're on lookout on the outer banks.
 Misty, make sure the bait's ready.
 We'll set the traps near the tall grass, just like we planned.

 _The other kids nod, following Molly's lead.
 Mac watches, intrigued and nervous._